vivianetrindade/data_analysis_car_accidents/high fatality accidents/README.md

 Published by the department for transport. https://data.gov.uk/dataset/road-accidents-safety-data Contains public sector information licensed under the Open Government Licence v3.0.

-## Create a report that covers the following:
+## Thereport covers the following:

 - What time of day and day of the week do most major incidents happen?
 - Are there any patterns in the time of day/ day of the week when major incidents occur?